demetreades/win10guide/README.md

 `sudo sysctl -p` to refresh the changes

-After that cat again to confirm that swappiness is changed
+After that `cat` again to confirm that swappiness is changed.

 <br>